-The operations and technical procedures were over-whelming to a “college” boy looking to learn the ropes and make it to big time management.
-The pace and the demands were well beyond my capabilities and the forty plus crew all knew their jobs far better than I knew mine.
+The operations and technical procedures were over-whelming to a “college” boy looking to learn the ropes and make it to big-time management.
+The pace and the demands were well beyond my capabilities and the forty-plus crew all knew their jobs far better than I knew mine.

-Every day my mentor and trainer patiently taught and explained the process and the details of learning how to conduct the orchestra by knowing the basics well, “going deep” with the details, and spending time encouraging instead of criticizing.
+He clearly understood the importance of management training.
 The stresses of operating one of the highest volume restaurants in the country were enormous, and the attention to detail was truly impressive.
 The leadership part of my job seemed impossible because I was surrounded by incredibly talented and experienced personnel and they would often “run me over” to meet the business demands.

 My mentor would often sneak up to me in the middle of especially difficult circumstances and quietly ask me; “Where should you be right now?”
 It was frustrating because I was wrapped up in my frenzy to achieve, and didn’t want to be provoked into thinking instead of acting.
-Patiently, he would ask until I responded correctly, and gradually I learned the key to moving away from personal action, and instead moving into anticipatory management.
+Patiently, he would ask until I responded correctly, and gradually I learned the key to moving away from personal action, and instead of moving into anticipatory management.

-When you are listening to your clients, customers and employees and hearing their frustrations, watching the short term decision making, and observing the lack of planning, please consider the Question…..Where should you be right now?
+When you are listening to your clients, customers, and employees and hearing their frustrations, watching the short term decision making, and observing the lack of planning, please consider the question…..Where should you be right now?